Woodlands and Vineyards

 Like most all of the better vineyards in the Napa Valley, ours are pruned, trained, and harvested by hand.
 Each vine is visited by a skilled vineyard worker a dozen or more times in the course of the season for pruning, shoot thinning, tying, crop thinning, canopy management, weed removal, and finally harvesting.

-We farm our vineyards in pursuit of the overall goal of “sustainability.”
-We minimize the use of chemicals and have altogether discontinued the use of Roundup or other herbicides, instead removing unwanted weeds mechanically and by hand.
-Once a vineyard block is established, we farm “no till,” which encourages beneficial organisms to develop a balanced and healthy ecosystem within the vineyard.
+We farm our vineyards in pursuit of the overall goal of becoming organic.
+We've minimized the use of chemicals and have altogether discontinued the use of Roundup or other herbicides, instead removing unwanted weeds mechanically and by hand.
+Once a vineyard block is established, we farm “no till,” which encourages beneficial organisms to develop a balanced and healthy ecosystem within the vineyard -- except when we need to introduce nitrogen organically into a field, Then we plant a green manure cover crop in alternate rows.
+In the spring we lightly till those rows to capture the nitrogen.
 Since 2014, the only thing standing in the way of fully organic farming is the need to micro-amend for low phosphorous in our soils.
-We have been piloting an organic phosphorous amendment for the past two years and, if it proves itself, we will be fully organic in all our vineyards.
+We have been piloting organic phosphorous amendments in our Brothers Vineyard for the past six years.
+When we find one we're sure works, we'll be fully organic in all our vineyards.

 We call ourselves “stewards” of our property as a reminder of our responsibility to the woods, the wildlife, and the overall environment.
 When the property was first homesteaded in the late 1870s, an astonishing 75 acres of forest were cleared for vineyards and orchards.
 By 1891, sixty of those acres were planted to Zinfandel, Malvoisie, and Chasselas.